 OutdoorGearLab Editors' Hands-on Review

-While the Alibi is equipped with innovative features, some people may not find them useful.
-We believe the TorsoFlo side vents are inferior to traditional pit zips because they dont vent the hottest part of your body, the armpits.
-Opening them fully also requires dealing with the snap at the waist.
-This is time consuming and often requires stopping.
-Wearing a waist belt makes the vents only moderately effective because the bottom zipper and snap are covered and you cant open them up fully.
-We also find the vents dual zippers and snaps to be clunky and jingly.
+The TorsoFlo side vents are inferior to traditional pit zips because they don't vent the hottest part of your body-- the armpits.
+Opening them fully requires dealing with a snap at the waist, which is annoying.
+This is time consuming and often requires stopping moving.
+Wearing a waist belt makes the vents only moderately effective because the bottom zipper and snap are covered and you can't open them up fully.
+We also find the vents' dual zippers and snaps to be clunky and jingly.
 Overall, this is a very poor design and we're surprised that OR didn't ditch it several years ago.

 Compare this product side-by-side to top competitors >